Ansarimajid/College-ERP/README.md

 # College Enterprise Resource Planner
-This is a College Enterprise Resource Planner Developed for my college using Python/Django.
+This is a College Enterprise Resource Planner Developed by me and my project partners for my college.
+We use Python/Django Framwork for building an fully functional web application
 ## Deployed to [SIGCE](http://sigce.ml "SIGCE") v1.0.0

 [Front-end Template](http://adminlte.io "Admin LTE.io")